 When using manual mode as the processing mode, the following differences apply (using jaw chuck mode as an example).

-- After measuring the diameter or circumference of the workpiece with a caliper or tape measure, enter the measured value into the software interface.
+- After measuring the diameter or perimeter of the workpiece with a caliper or tape measure, enter the measured value into the software interface.

-- Click the precision measurement icon below the diameter/circumference value.
+- Click the precision measurement icon below the diameter/perimeter value.

 - Select "Move" on the "Aimed-measure" pop-up window.